AdetolaKols/AdetolaKols/README.md

 # <a href="https://www.linkedin.com/in/adetola o. kolawole/">Adetola Kolawole</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about **cybersecurity** and enjoy getting hands-on with projects that tackle real-world challenges.
+Whether it's digging into **vulnerability management** or building tools for **threat detection**, I like exploring how to improve security workflows and stay ahead of evolving threats.
+Feel free to check out some of the work I’ve done.
+It’s all about making security more **efficient** and **effective**.

 ## ⚠️ Vulnerability Management Projects